njeffers/wpseo-woocommerce/README.md

 * Fixes a bug where Organization would be used in the schema output, while no organization was set.
 * Fixes a bug where non-public taxonomies could be chosen as manufacturer and brand.
 * Fixes a bug where the shop page would be shown in the XML sitemap when it was set to `noindex`.
 Props [stodorovic](https://github.com/stodorovic).
+* Fixes a bug where an empty `product:retailer_item_id` was output when there was no SKU.

 Other: